capactio/capact/docs/tutorial/content-creation/terraform-manifests.md

 Copy and paste the following content.

 - Replace `{gcp-sa-uuid}` with the actual TypeInstance ID with GCP Service Account from one of previous steps.
-- Replace `{terraform-module-uuid}` with the actual TypeInstance ID with Terraform Module from one of previous steps.

 ```yaml
 data: